steveabner/Helpdesk-Homelab/README.md

 1. **Download and Install VirtualBox:**
    - Visit the [VirtualBox website](https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html) and download the latest version for your operating system.
    - Follow the installation wizard to complete the setup.

+2. **Download Windows Server 2016 ISO:**
+   - Go to the [Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter/) and search for "Windows Server 2016."
+   - Sign in or create a Microsoft account, then download the ISO for the evaluation version.
+   - Save the ISO file to a known location on your computer.

-2. **Create a New Virtual Machine:**
+3. **Create a New Virtual Machine:**
    - Open VirtualBox and click `New`.
-   - Set the name as `Server2016-DC`, select `Windows Server 2016` as the version, and allocate at least 4GB RAM.
+   - Set the name as `Server 2016`, select `Windows Server 2016` as the version, and allocate at least 4GB RAM.

 <!--## Setting up VirtualBox with Windows Server 2016